tazama-lf/relay-service-integration-rest/README.md

 ```

 - **Parameters**:
   - `data`: The data to relay to the REST API.
-Can be a Uint8Array, string, or any object that can be converted to JSON.
+Can be a Uint8Array, string.
 - **Returns**: A Promise that resolves when the operation completes.
 - **Functionality**:
   - Creates an APM transaction for monitoring
   - Creates a span to track the relay operation
   - Retrieves cached authentication token or fetches a new one if needed
-  - Converts the input data to the appropriate format:
-    - Buffers are sent as-is
-    - Strings are sent as-is
-    - Objects are JSON-serialized
   - Sends the data to the configured REST API endpoint with Bearer token authentication
   - Handles 401 errors by automatically refreshing the token and retrying
   - Uses connection pooling for optimal performance